Protecting Waukesha County's Natural Resourses since 1978

 We are working with the WDNR as Waste Management is trying to expand the Orchard Ridge Landfill in Menomonee Falls and is wanting to excavate a Superfund site in order to do this.

 We have launched our Zero Waste plan for Waukesha County.
 As a part of this plan we viewed Racing to Zero Waste, and had over 30 people in attendance at our annual meeting.
 And we plan to introduce ways that you can help us with our Zero Waste campaign in the coming year.

-Won’t you please help us continue WEAL’s important work by completing and mailing (to the address below) the renewal form that is enclosed?
-Or renew on-line at our re-vamped website.
-The address is the same as before: www.weal.org.
+Please help us to continue WEAL’s important work by completing and mailing (to the address below) the renewal form that is enclosed.
+Or renew on-line at our website: www.weal.org.
 You can also connect with us on Facebook and Twitter.